kevinrizki1019/turn-based-strategy-game/README.md

 # Algorithm and Data Structure Big Assignment
+* Avatar World War Game is a turn-based strategy game that stimulate world war in Avatar world.
+This game is played by entering the command through command line interface with each commands will be explained in  the game features.
+This game made in C language.

 * Use gcc compiler and linux terminal
 * Command to run the main program is like this, run in outer directory:
 ```